Skip to main content

 • You must be enrolled in a doctoral program for a minimum of 1 credit hour and have completed enough dissertation work to present some preliminary results by the submission deadline.
 By the same deadline, make sure that your adviser has completed the Advisor Agreement Form acknowledging the aforementioned statement and that the presentation consists of original research conducted by the student and not the work of the research team.

 • You must be available on the designated competition date to participate in the finale if selected as a finalist.
-The grand finale will be held on April 10, 2025 from 6 to 8 p.m.
+The grand finale will be held Tuesday, April 7, 2026 at 6 p.m.

 • You must be in good academic standing within your program.